top of page

 Herne Bay Folk Festival 2025

-Starts Friday 25th July 2025 at 12pm
+Starts Friday 25th July 2025 at 4pm

 Saturday will be around the town as previous with main venues, street acts and other stages along Mortimer Street to cater for the wide range of folk music from; Cajun dance to Celtic rock; from shanty to sessions; from solo/acapella singers to Americana/blues bands.
 Street acts and Morris dancing too.
+The Headline Evening concert starting at 6pm at Bay Unite will nicely round the day off

-Programming has now been completed and there is a large list of acts scheduled.
+The Programme has now been completed and there is a large list of acts scheduled.

 We are delighted to feature headline acts from out of the county: the beautiful voice of the fabulous Edwina Hayes, the witty and entertaining Anthony John Clarke and the fun, stomping and quirky- Luna Barge.